 So, for instance, if you upgraded to CircuitPython 3.x from 2.x you'll need to download a newer version of the library that triggered the error on import.
-They are all available in the Adafruit<a href="https://adafru.it/y8E).
+They are all available in the Adafruitbundle (https://adafru.it/y8E).